-If you are not a resident in a participating province, but you buy property or services in a participating province, you may be entitled to a separate rebate for the provincial part of the HST.
-For more information, see "Rebate for property or services removed from a participating province" on page 18.
+If you buy property or services in a participating province for consumption, use or supply outside the province, you may be entitled to a separate rebate for the provincial part of the HST.
+For more information, see "Rebate for property or services removed from a participating province," on page 20.

 You may also be entitled to a rebate on exported property and services, as well as purchases of printed books.
-For more information, see "Other rebates available" on page 17.
+For more information, see "Other rebates available," on page 18.

-For information on which purchases and expenses qualify for the PSB rebate, see "Purchases and expenses eligible for the public service bodies' rebate" and "Purchases and expenses not eligible for the public service bodies' rebate" on page 16.
+For information on which purchases and expenses qualify for the PSB rebate, see "Purchases and expenses eligible for the public service bodies' rebate" and "Purchases and expenses not eligible for the public service bodies' rebate," on page 17.